-My Selfie Films
+My Selfie Video

 The truth is in life, that unless we are able to savor our own talents, strengths and potential we are destined to be at the mercy of others.
 Everyone has an unique set of talents and potential.
 When these are crushed or not developed the person suffers.
 All of us have been stifled or put down at some point in growing up.
 But when it gets too much, for example when a kid is bullied, or seduced into taking drugs, that person may end up so depressed that even suicide can take place.